liferay/liferay-docs/userGuide/en/chapters/03-advanced-web-content-management.markdown

 Mobile device rules allow you to configure sets of rules to alter the behavior of the portal based on the device being used to access Liferay.
-The proportion of mobile device users browsing the web has been steadily increasing so it's important to be able to handle different kinds of devices appropriately.
-For instance, you can configure the look and feel of Liferay pages accessed by smartphone or tablet users differently than those accessed by PC users.
+The proportion of mobile device users browsing the web has been steadily increasing, so it's important to be able to handle different kinds of devices appropriately.
+For instance, you can configure the look and feel of Liferay pages accessed by smartphone or tablet users differently from those accessed by PC users.

 Both sites and individual pages can be configured with any number of rule groups.
 A rule group is designed to describe a group of devices; think of a rule group as a mobile device family.
-It can contain one or more rules which describe a category of devices, such as all android devices or all iOS tablets.
+It can contain one or more rules that describe a category of devices, such as all Android devices or all iOS tablets.
 You can define as many rules in a rule group as you need to classify all the devices for which you'd like to define actions.
 Rule groups can be prioritized to determine which one applies to a given page request.